Diocese of Rockville Centre Reaches $320 Million Settlement In Sex Abuse Case

 Finally, today, the Diocese of Rockville Centre proposed the $320.5 million global settlement with the hundreds of sex abuse survivors who allege they were abused as children at the DRVC’s parishes, churches, and schools.

+Prior to that legislation, adults who had been victims of sexual abuse in their childhoods and had been too afraid to speak out at the time were then restricted by the prior statute of limitations, and were unable to take any legal action against their abusers.

+The Child Victims Act extended the statute of limitations on such cases, and also opened a temporary “look back” window where people of any age could file lawsuits to seek justice for abuse they had experienced as children.

-The lawsuits had only been made possible by the Child Victims Act, which the Diocese of Rockville Centre had previously attempted to overturn.
+The Diocese of Rockville Centre attempted to overturn the Child Victims Act.

+Soon after the legislation passed, more than 200 lawsuits were filed on behalf of more than 600 victims, alleging that numerous priests throughout the DRVC’s 132 parishes had sexually abused children.
+Those priests included Fathers Michael Hands, Kenneth Hasselbach, Charles Ribaudo, Alfred Soave, and Anthony Trapani.

+One suit from a “John Doe” exemplifies the traumatizing and deeply harmful experiences alleged by the hundreds of other plaintiffs.